1coderookie/Kobra2Insights/docs/hardware/printhead.md

 ### Spare Nozzles

 If you need to replace the nozzle, you either have to buy spare part nozzles directly from Anycubic or find a 3rd party seller who sells these specific nozzles.
 These ones can often be found much cheaper than the ones from Anycubic while the quality might be comparable.
-If you search for these kind of specific stock nozzles, you can search for e.g. "Anycubic Kobra 2 nozzle", as the same type of proprietary nozzle is being used in the regular Kobra 2 and the other models of the Kobra 2 line (like the Kobra 2 Neo, Plus and Max).
+If you search for these kind of specific stock nozzles, you can search for e.g. "Anycubic Kobra 2 nozzle", as the same type of proprietary nozzle is being used in the whole Kobra 2 line (like the Kobra 2 Neo, Pro, Plus and Max).

 Anycubic only sells 0.4mm nozzles and also in the `printer.cfg` the nozzle size is set to 0.4mm.
 However, there are 3rd party manufacturers though who already offer this specific nozzle design in different sizes.